 - It helps the bank to take decisions for giving a loan by analyzing the company’s financial ability.
-If the balance sheet qualifies then the bank gets agreed to give loans.
+If the balance sheet qualifies then the bank agrees to give loans.

-- The balance sheet helps to determine the risk and returns of a company.
+- The balance sheet helps to determine the risks and returns of a company.

 - A balance sheet helps to calculate the other useful ratios for other financial calculations.